M&A Trends in the Indian Pharmaceutical Sector: QVSCL Analysis

 Introduction: A Dynamic Landscape for Pharma M&A

-Key Drivers of M&A in the Indian Pharma Sector
+Key Drivers of M&A Trends in the Indian Pharmaceutical Sector

 • Consolidation: Larger players acquiring smaller ones to gain scale, market share, manufacturing capacity, or specific product portfolios.